George Mason University

 • 6.
 Development of many-body potentials for alkali metals, alkaline earths, metals, conductive polymers based on local density calculations of the metal band structure.

 • 7.
-Desity functional theory calculations of the electronic structure and total energy for superconductivity in metals under pressure.
+Density functional theory calculations of the electronic structure and total energy for superconductivity in metals under pressure.

 • 8.
 Tight-binding theories for total energy evaluations in binary and tertiary alloys.